 1. Token Expressions (Aspectran’s Basic Feature)

-Token expressions are simple expressions used to directly access specific data (Beans, attributes, parameters, etc.) within Aspectran’s configuration.
-Each token has a defined syntax and role.
+Token expressions are simple yet powerful placeholders used to directly access specific data (Beans, attributes, parameters, etc.) within Aspectran’s configuration.
+They act as bridges connecting your configuration to the runtime data.

 1.1.
 Property Accessor: ^